ImpurrfectLife

 Take a look at this short video clip courtesy of the ASPCA.

 Beware of these common toxic items in and around your home.
-The following lists are just a few items to be aware of however the entire list of toxins are much longer.
-Feel free to look more in detail at the full list of potential dangers by clicking on the corresponding hyperlinks.
+The following lists are just a few items to be aware of however the entire list of toxins is much longer.

 Poisonous Plants toxic to pets